hilynano/hilynano.github.io/_pages/cv.md

 Education
 ======
-* B.S.
-Department of Life Science, National Taiwan University, 2009
+* B.S. in Department of Life Science, National Taiwan University, 2009
 * M.S. in Institute of Ecology and Evolutionary Biology, National Taiwan University, 2011
 * Ph.D in Ecology and Evolutionary Biology Program, University of Rochester, 2019 (expected)